JoeAndersson/Offline-Signing-Scripts/README.md

 ---Node:

+Click Files on the Left hand bar, Navigate to /bitcoin-0.21.x/bin

 Transfer USB with watch only wallet to your node

-Right-click in folder,
+Right-click in /bitcoin-0.21.x/bin folder,

 Select "Open in Terminal"

 Open a new Terminal

-Enter "bash Node-address-importer.sh" and follow instructions on screen to create unsigned transaction.
+Enter "bash Node-address-importer.sh" and follow instructions on screen to create the unsigned transaction(s).

 End of script.
 Only core from here on